The Romans

 Fourth-century AD mosaic from Villa del Casale, Sicily, depicting prostitute with a client.
 It would appear that those whose only or principal source of income came from this trade were required to register with the aedile.
 (VRoma: Barbara McManus)

-In such a restricted environment it is not surprising that, except for the obvious callings and those for which women only are fitted or to which they are more suited than men, there seem to have been a comparatively small number of them in professional jobs.
+In such a restricted environment it is not surprising that there seem to have been a comparatively small number of them in professional jobs.

 Market stall